Blincyto (Blinatumomab)

 Driving and Operating Machinery

-Do not drive, engage in hazardous activity, or use any heavy machines or tools during Blincyto treatment.
-Blincyto may cause dizziness, confusion, or seizures (fits).
+Do not drive or operate heavy machinery as Blincyto may cause dizziness, confusion, or seizures.

 Storage